ccgilroy/ma-thesis/doc/asa_draft/04_methods.md

 "married" refers only to different-sex married couples; the Census Bureau recodes same-sex married couples to unmarried partners.

-median rent and median income
+I select two variables as economic indicators, "median rent" and "median income."
+The latter is median household income.
+Where I present numbers, I have converted the 2010 values to 2015 dollars, using the conversion factor recommended by the Census for comparison.
 Where I combine tracts, I take a simple average of medians.

 [FOOTNOTE] I will improve this later using more sophisticated approaches, such as weighted averages.
 I do not yet show median data for counties.